-The burgeoning interest in intellectual humility – the willingness to acknowledge that even our most firmly held beliefs, convictions, opinions, and viewpoints are potentially fallible – may be the key to creating the curiosity we need to venture out of our echo chambers and to challenge our assumptions.
+The burgeoning interest in intellectual humility – the willingness to acknowledge that even our most firmly held beliefs, convictions, opinions, and viewpoints are potentially fallible because they are based on faulty or insufficient information or because we lack the expertise to evaluate the evidence – may be the key to creating the curiosity we need to venture out of our echo chambers and to challenge our assumptions.

-Intellectual humility is the subject of best-selling books (e.g., Adam Grant's Think Again), as well as major investments by foundations (e.g., John Templeton).
+Intellectual humility is the subject of best-selling books (e.g., Think Again, which encourages us to be scientists that routinely reconsider our views and question everything), as well as major investments by foundations (e.g., John Templeton).
 And with good reason.
-Promoting intellectual humility may increase people’s receptivity to interventions to improve well-being; enable them to more accurately evaluate the quality of available evidence; and make them more receptive to counterarguments.
+Promoting intellectual humility may increase people's receptivity to interventions to improve well-being; enable them to more accurately evaluate the quality of available evidence; and make them more receptive to counterarguments.
 Intellectual humility is also associated with improved relationships, tolerance, and willingness to learn.
 Practicing intellectual humility could improve our programs and interventions.

 The question, then, is how can we practice and promote intellectual humility?
-In what ways could rethinking create the breakthroughs that are so urgently needed to advance our field and address the most pressing challenges of our time (e.g., health equity, climate change)?
+Where and how could rethinking create the breakthroughs that are so urgently needed to advance our field and address the most pressing challenges of our time (e.g., health equity, climate change)?

 Conference sessions will explore: